mrokarimov/mrokarimov/README.md

 ## 💼 Professional Experience

 ### **Android Engineer @ Epix Labs (Car Rental/Sharing)**
-- Built and scaled a car-sharing app with **Yandex Map SDK** integration, clustering, and real-time vehicle tracking across 10+ districts.
+- Developed and scaled a mobile platform for car-sharing with advanced map integration and real-time tracking.
-- Improved car catalog load time by **63%** (12s → 4s).
+- Improved performance and app responsiveness through optimization and modularization.
-- Implemented modularization and analytics pipelines for 200+ vehicles.
+- Contributed to analytics implementation and feature growth in a fast-moving startup environment.

-### **Android Developer @ Touchlane (B2B Logistics)**
+### **Android Developer @ Touchlane (B2B Logistics & E-commerse)**
-- Migrated core features to Kotlin and **Jetpack Compose**.
+- Supported migration of core features to Kotlin and modern Android frameworks.
-- Optimized API calls and caching, reducing network usage by **25%**.
+- Improved networking and caching for more reliable performance.
-- Onboarded and mentored 2 junior developers.
+- Collaborated with team members and contributed to onboarding and mentoring activities.

 ### **Software Engineer @ MixMove (SaaS Logistics)**
-- Delivered backend-driven Android UI (dynamic JSON layouts).
+- Delivered Android solutions for logistics and supply chain management.
-- Designed analytics strategy for supply chain tracking.
+- Built backend-driven UI systems and integrated analytics tracking.
-- Improved system stability with **90%+ test coverage**.
+- Focused on stability, testing, and long-term maintainability of the application.

 ## 🌟 What Drives Me